gaikwad-kunal/Hacker_rank-Linux_Shell/README.md

 </p>

 ## Description
-Solutions to all the easy, medium and hard challenges compiled with related learning resources for the Linux Shell Challenges on HackerRank.
+Solutions to a comprehensive collection of easy, medium, and hard challenges, complemented by relevant learning resources, for the Linux Shell Challenges on HackerRank.

 Domains included:
 * [Bash Challenges](https://github.com/gaikwad-kunal/Hacker_rank-Linux_Shell/#bash-challenges)